 Alex Tuch News: Scores again Thursday

-Tuch scored a power-play goal on five shots and went minus-2 in Thursday's 5-2 loss to the Hurricanes.
+Tuch scored a goal on four shots and added three hits in Thursday's 6-5 loss to the Lightning.

-Tuch accounted for a third of the Sabres' shots and half of their goals in the contest.
-Surprisingly, this was the first power-play tally of the year for the all-situations winger -- he has a total of six power-play points and four shorthanded points.
-He's now at 21 goals, 45 points, 137 shots on net, 85 blocked shots and a plus-14 rating through 57 appearances as he continues to flex his strong two-way game.
+Tuch's four-game goal streak came to a close Tuesday versus the Sharks, but he was right back at it Thursday.
+He had the fourth of five goals between the teams in a chaotic opening period.
+Tuch is up to 24 tallies, 48 points, 149 shots on net, 87 blocked shots, 55 hits and a plus-13 rating over 61 appearances.
+He's the best two-way forward on the team and should challenge for the 30-goal and 60-point marks by the end of the campaign.

 Win Your League With RotoWire!